Last updated: 14 July 2014

 For Umbilical Forth development, the compiler needs a communications link to the target.
 The protocol for this link has been factored in such a way that you can add your own drivers to the compiler.

 The compilers provide output of memory SECTIONs to files or to memory drivers, the most common of which is a Flash or EPROM emulator driver.
 You can add your own memory drivers if you need to, for example to drive a JTAG programmer or in-circuit emulator.
-Output file formats are binary, Intel Hex (16 or 32 bit) and Motorola S19/28/37.
+Output file formats are binary, Intel Hex (16 or 32 bit), Motorola S19/28/37 and ELF.

 Flexible Target Memory Management